 In-water devices as discussed in this analysis include unmanned vehicles, such as remotely operated vehicles, unmanned surface vehicles, unmanned underwater vehicles, motorized autonomous targets, and towed devices.
 These devices are self-propelled and unmanned or towed through the water from a variety of platforms, including helicopters, unmanned underwater vehicles, and surface ships.
 In-water devices are generally smaller than most Navy vessels, ranging from several inches to about 50 ft.
-See Table 3.0-20 for a range of in-water devices used.
+See Table 3.0-21 for a range of in-water devices used.
 These devices can operate anywhere from the water surface to the benthic zone.
 Most devices do not have a realistic potential to strike living marine resources because they either move slowly through the water column (e.g., most unmanned underwater vehicles) or are closely monitored by observers manning the towing platform who ensure the towed in-water device does not run into objects in the water.
 Because of their size and potential operating speed, unmanned surface vehicles are the in-water devices that operate in a manner with the most potential to strike living marine resources.
-Table 3.0-21 shows the number and location of proposed activities that include the use of in-water devices.
-For a list of activities by name that include the use of in-water devices, see Appendix B (Activity Stressor Matrices).
+Table 3.0-22 shows the number and location of proposed activities that include the use of in-water devices.
+For a list of activities by name that include the use of in-water devices.
+For a list of activities by name that include the use of in-water devices.